similie/foreshadow-api/readme.md

 - cmake

 ## Memory Requirements
 Ensure sufficient memory is allocated for the API server to handle concurrent requests effectively.
-To preload the data for radid forecasts, we recommend a server with at least 256GB of RAM.
+To preload the data for radid forecasts, we recommend a server with at least 64GB or RAM and recommend 256GB for medium volume traffic.
 The dataset is 4 dimensional and requires significant resources to run.

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 5001 --workers $(nproc)